StackVista/stackstate-docs/develop/developer-guides/monitors/how-to-create-monitors.md

 }
 ```

-Parameters, similarily to the `function` can be referred to by utilizing the `get` helper function.
+Similar to the `function`, parameters can be referred to by utilizing the `get` helper function.

 ### Apply the newly created monitor in StackState